SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Map SQL queries into parametrized circuits

 \subsection{Parsing SQL queries with context-free grammar}

-Context-free grammars \cite{Sipser_1997}, and their variations are the standard way to formalize query and programming languages, although they were first used to formalize natural languages.
-In \cite{Miranda_Yeung_Pearson_Meichanetzidis_Coecke_2021}, the authors develop a context-free grammar for musical snippets.
-We adopt a similar approach in our work.
-We exploit the context-free grammar developed for SQLite, but generally, any standard SQL query can be processed with our framework.
+The first step in the encoding is to parse the SQL queries with a context-free grammar.
+We utilize the context-free grammar developed for SQLite \cite{grammars-v4_2022}, but our framework can generally process any standard SQL query dialect.
+We assume that the \texttt{SELECT} clause consists of either a list of attributes or a standard SQL function as defined in the grammar.
+The \texttt{FROM} clause includes a list of relations.
+The \texttt{WHERE} clause contains an expression that consists of predicates, which are also expressions themselves.
+The predicates evaluate true or false and can be divided into filtering or join predicates.

-\begin{definition}{\textbf{Context-free grammar.}} A context-free grammar is a tuple $(V, \Sigma, R, s)$ where $V$ is a finite set of variables, $\Sigma$ is a finite set of terminals and disjoint from $V$, $R$ is a finite set of rules, and $s \in V$ is a start variable.
+Context-free grammar (CFG) \cite{Sipser_1997}, and its variations are the standard way to formalize query and programming languages, although they were first used to formalize natural languages. \begin{definition}{\textbf{Context-free grammar.}} A context-free grammar is a tuple $(V, \Sigma, R, s)$ where $V$ is a finite set of variables, $\Sigma$ is a finite set of terminals and disjoint from $V$, $R$ is a finite set of rules, and $s \in V$ is a start variable.
 The rules $R$ are elements of the set $V \times (V \cup \Sigma)^{*}$ where $()^{*}$ denotes the Kleene star operation. \end{definition}

-In other words, the rule set $R$ is a relation that describes how variables can be rewritten with sequences of variables and terminals.
-The set $R$ is also called rewrite rules or productions of the grammar.
+In other words, the rule set $R$ is a relation (in a mathematical sense) that describes how variables can be rewritten with sequences of variables and terminals.
+The set $R$ is also referred to as rewrite rules or productions of the grammar.

-Context-free grammars induce a monoidal category defined in Definition \ref{def:monoidal_category}.
-We shortly describe how we construct this category which we call a \textit{monoidal context-free grammar category}.
-First, each variable in $V$ and terminal in $\Sigma$ is assigned a domain and codomain objects (which we call types) so that they become morphisms in the monoidal context-free grammar category.
-A fundamental object (i.e., type) of the monoidal context-free grammar category is an identity type $I$, and every terminal in $\Sigma$ has it as a codomain.
+Context-free grammars induce a monoidal category defined in Def.~\ref{def:monoidal_category}, which we call a \textit{monoidal context-free grammar category}.
+Next, we describe how to construct this category.
+First, each variable in $V$ and terminal in $\Sigma$ is assigned a domain and codomain object (which we call types) to become morphisms in the monoidal context-free grammar category.
+A particular object (i.e., type) in the monoidal context-free grammar category is an identity type $I$, and every terminal in $\Sigma$ has it as a codomain.
 The collection of the types becomes the collection of objects in the monoidal context-free grammar category.
-The Kleene star operation in Definition \ref{def:cfg} induces the monoidal structure to the category.
+The Kleene star operation induces the monoidal (tensor product) structure on the category.

 Furthermore, every rewrite rule in $R$ becomes a morphism.
 The domain and codomain of a rewrite rule are defined by the fact that the rewrite rule maps a variable to a sequence of variables and terminals.
 For example, consider the following rule, which we call the $S$-rule,